peteroupc/peteroupc.github.io/random.md

 I acknowledge&mdash;
 - the commenters to the CodeProject version of this page (as well as a similar article of mine on CodeProject), including "Cryptonite" and member 3027120, and
 - Lee Daniel Crocker, who reviewed this document and gave comments.

-<a id=Request_for_Comments></a>
-### Request for Comments

-Feel free to send comments.
-They could help improve this page.

-Comments on any aspect of the document are welcome, but answers to the following would be particularly appreciated.

--  Have I characterized the randomness needs of applications properly?
--  Did I cover the vast majority of applications that require randomness?
--  Are there existing programming language APIs or software libraries, not mentioned in this document, that already meet the requirements for cryptographic or statistical RNGs?
--  Are there certain kinds of applications that require a different kind of RNG (cryptographic, statistical, seeded, etc.) than I recommended?
-- In a typical computer a consumer would have today, how many random numbers per second does a typical application using RNGs generate?
-Are there applications that usually generate considerably more random numbers than that per second?

 <a id=Notes></a>
 ## Notes